ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

   - [ ] The student created a GitHub discussion notebook to record details about their meetings with the first reader and additional research notes
   - [ ] The research notebook contains evidence of numerous dated entries for research meetings and additional notes
-  - [ ] The contents of the research notebook have regular dated entries throughout the Fall 2023 semester
+  - [ ] The contents of the research notebook have regular dated entries of research notes throughout the fall semester
   - [ ] The contents of the research notebook have a clear connection to the research project
   - [ ] The contents of the research notebook give evidence of regular progress on the research project